-- V.C.1.
-The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) - V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
-(Core) - V.C.1.b) Program Evaluation Committee responsibilities must include: - V.C.1.b).(1) review of the program's self-determined goals and progress toward meeting them; (Core)
+V.C.1.
+The program director must appoint the Program Evaluation process.
+(Core)

+Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
+(Core)

+V.C.1.a) The Program Evaluation Committee must be composed of at progress toward meeting them; (Core)